manami-project/anime-offline-database/.github/CONTRIBUTING.md

 A duplicate by defintion of this dataset is an entry which contains multiple links of the same meta data provider in `sources`.

 ## Why are there no IDs?
 There are.
 The entries under `sources` are the IDs.
-Each one of the array's URLs is a key for that specific entry.
+Each of the arrays URLs is a key for that specific entry.

 ## Is this dataset created automatically or manually?
 It is created automatically and reviewed in a half-automated process.